GameJs/gamejs/README.md

 Development - How to build
 ===================

 GameJs consists of CommonJs modules in `./src/` which we build and jshint with grunt.
 If you don't already have node and npm, install those.
-You will also need `java` on your path for building the CommonJs files.
+You will also need `java` on your path for building the distribution file.

 Install then grunt commandline interface: